Overview

 History

-The origins of Longford Castle are shrouded in legend, but most historians agree that a fortification existed on the site as early as the 13th century, serving the O’Madden clan, the hereditary chieftains of Síl Anmchadha.
+The origins of Longford Castle are shrouded in legend, but most historians agree that a fortification existed on the site as early as the 13th century, serving the O’Madden clan, the hereditary chieftains of the Gaelic territory of Síl Anmchadha.
 The O’Maddens used the castle to control a strategic ford on the Shannon, a vital crossing point for trade and military movements.

 In 1611 the O’Farrell family, who had acquired the lands during the plantation era, rebuilt the earlier medieval stronghold as a four‑storey tower house.
 The new structure combined classic Irish defensive features – narrow arrow slits, bartizans at the corners, and a vaulted ground‑floor cellar – with early Renaissance touches such as larger mullioned windows and ornamental chimneys.
 This hybrid style reflected a period when Irish gentry were beginning to favour comfort without abandoning the need for protection.